PraiaBitcoin/MyNodeBTC-Backup/README.md

 # MyNodeBTC-Backup
-Script to run a backup on BTC Pay Server running on MyNodeBTC
+Script to run a backup on MyNodeBTC

 Run script to create config and add it to crontab

+# INSTALLATION

 After that, configure VARS REMOTEUSER, HOST, PORT, PASSWORD and PUBKEY, as needed